-In respect of Avon Insurance, the SCR has reduced over the reporting period.
-This primarily reflects reductions in insurance risk capital as the book continues to run-off.
+In respect of Avon Insurance, the SCR has increased over the reporting period.
+This primarily reflects a decrease in the reduction made for the deferred tax liability, due to investment losses in 2022.

 E.3.
 Use of a Duration Based Equity Risk Sub-Module in Calculating SCR